ArtisanMobile/devdocs/_posts/ios/2014-05-09-event-tracking.md

 </array>
 {% endhighlight %}

+**ArtisanUITableViewDelegateProxies** or **ArtisanUICollectionViewDelegateProxies**

-* The 'ArtisanUITableViewDelegateProxies' and 'ArtisanUICollectionViewDelegateProxies' options will disable all observation of your delegates when your delegates are actually NSProxies.
+: The 'ArtisanUITableViewDelegateProxies' and 'ArtisanUICollectionViewDelegateProxies' options will disable all observation of your delegates when your delegates are actually NSProxies.
 This is useful for select cases where your app (or an external library used by your app) is using proxies for your Table and CollectionView delegates and Artisan shouldn't be observing the proxy object, just the base object.

 {% highlight xml %}
 <key>DisabledClasses</key>